“If we never see each other again, do the best you can; God will take care of us.”

 Among them was a man named Joseph Chiles, who would lead another party to California in 1843 and play an important part in the subsequent opening of more segments of the California Trail.
 Throughout the 1840s, settlers would develop shortcuts on the route to California.
 One such shortcut, the Hastings Route, ran south of the main route.
 This “new” route would spell the death of many of those in the infamous Donner Party.

 The main branch of the trail across the Great Plains generally followed the same path as the Oregon and Mormon Trails but extended to California from various points in southern Wyoming and Idaho.
 The trail followed the Missouri River before crossing the great plains of Nebraska along the Platte and North Platte Rivers to present-day Wyoming.
 It followed the Sweetwater River across Wyoming, then northwest along the Snake River to Fort Hall in present-day southeastern Idaho.
 Fort Hall was the Hudson Bay Company’s post on the Snake River.
 From here, the primary route followed the Snake River south to American Falls, past Massacre Rocks, and Register Rock to cross the Raft River.
 After crossing the river, the trail split with the Oregon Trail, with the California-bound emigrants turning south through the Raft River Valley to the City of Rocks.

 The trail then climbed through the Pinnacle and Granite Passes, before dropping down to Goose Creek and meandering south through the northwest corner of Utah and into Nevada.
 At the headwaters of the Humboldt River in present-day northwestern Nevada the California Trail followed the north bank of the Humboldt River southwest through present-day Elko, Nevada and the narrow Carlin Canyon, where, during periods of high water, the route was almost impassable.

 West of Carlin, the California Trail climbed Emigrant Pass, descending into Emigrant Canyon to rejoin the Humboldt River at Gravelly Ford.
 Here, the route divided to follow the north and south sides of the river, before rejoining at Humboldt Bar.
-Various routes branched out across the Sierra Nevada, as the emigrants made there way to various destinations in California.
+Various routes branched out across the Sierra Nevada, as the emigrants made their way to various destinations in California.